winglang/ocix/ocix/resources/bucket.md

 The `Bucket` resource represents a container for storing data in the cloud.

-`Bucket` rsources are commonly used to store arbitrary files such as images, videos, and documents, but they can also be utilized for structured data like JSON or CSV files.
+`Bucket` resources are commonly used to store arbitrary files such as images, videos, and documents, but they can also be utilized for structured data like JSON or CSV files.

 Cloud `Bucket` resources employ object storage, which is optimized for handling large volumes of data with high availability.